-In the normal course of business, we have contingent liabilities and outstanding commitments, primarily commitments to extend credit, which may not be reflected in the Consolidated Financial Statements.
+In the normal course of business, we have various contingent liabilities and commitments outstanding, primarily commitments to extend credit, which may not be reflected in the Consolidated Financial Statements.
 We do not anticipate any material losses because of these contingencies or commitments.

-We may be named as a defendant in lawsuits or legal actions in the normal course of business.
-At the date of these Consolidated Financial Statements, we were not aware of any such actions that would have a material impact on our financial condition.
-However, such actions could arise in the future.
+We may be named as a defendant in certain lawsuits or legal actions in the normal course of business.
+At the date of these Consolidated Financial Statements, our management team was not aware of any material actions.
+However, management cannot ensure that such actions or other contingencies will not arise in the future.